Six research-backed tips to have a great vacation

 There are six assertive techniques – let’s look at each of them in turn.

-1. Behaviour Rehearsal: which is literally practicing how you want to look and sound.
-It is a very useful technique when you first want to use “I” statements, as it helps dissipate any emotion associated with an experience and allows you to accurately identify the behavior you wish to confront.
+1. Behaviour Rehearsal: practicing how you want to look and sound.
+This technique is very useful when you first want to use “I” statements, as it helps dissipate any emotion associated with an experience and allows you to accurately identify the behavior you wish to confront.

 John R. Wright